onflow/flow-go/pkg/language/docs/language.md

 import FungibleToken from 0x42

 // Execute a transaction which creates a new example token vault
-// for the new signing account
+// for the signing account
 //
 transaction {